-Pooh's Holiday Ornament Cookies, usher in an introduction to National Cookie Month which I just happened to post about way back when in October of 2007. (the post is rather long but the beginning is worth a peek into the Cookie Jar poem by Edgar Guest) I won't get to post about National Cookie Month this year but Wait till you see what book I'll be featuring for National Cookbook Month.
-Here's a taste just in time for National Dessert Month:) Enjoy!
+Pooh's Holiday Ornament Cookies, usher in an introduction to National Cookie Month which I just happened to post about way back when in October of 2007.
+Here's a taste just in time for National Dessert Month, also celebrated in October.
+Enjoy!

 Big piles of pastry, delicious and sweet,